franjmartin21/service-springboot-protobuf/README.md

 *Build the project: ./gradlew build

-*Deploy the project: ./gradlew runBoot
+*Deploy the project: ./gradlew bootRun

 ## Basic Structure of the project
 *service-springboot-protobuf -> Root of the project